-This year’s theme for the Day of the World’s Indigenous Peoples is Leaving No One Behind: Indigenous peoples and the call for a new social contract.
+This year’s theme for the Day of the World’s Indigenous Peoples is The Role of Indigenous Women in the Preservation and Transmission of Traditional Knowledge.
 Right now we are presented with an opportunity to show that a new social contract is possible by combatting the legacy of exclusion and marginalization affecting Indigenous Peoples by allowing space for First Nations/Indigenous Peoples to be the leaders in their own eye health care.

 The group will also be able to link into other global mechanisms, including IAPB working groups and Council, and leverage the potential afforded by global platforms, such as under the World Health Organisation and other UN bodies, to highlight inequity and barriers for First Nations/Indigenous Peoples’ eye health and successful measures in overcoming them.
 Recently, the UN General Assembly formally adopted the first resolution focused on eye health, that also recognized Indigenous Peoples and the need to ensure vision for everyone to accelerate action towards the SDGs, providing a future mechanism to work through.